 - Country Retreat

-Cancellations of bookings made up to 12 noon the day before the arrival date are without charge.
-In the event of cancellation less than 24 hours before the arrival date the deposit is non-refundable and a cancellation fee will be payable.
+In the event of a cancellation before the arrival date, the deposit is non-refundable and a cancellation fee will be payable.
 This fee will be equivalent to the charges for the first nights accommodation.

 In the event of a non-arrival for a booking a non-arrival fee will be payable.
 This fee will be equivalent to the charges for the first nights accommodation.